harley-ewu/Javaroo/README.md

 8. Unzip the folder `UMLDiagram-1.0.zip`

-9. Go into the unzipped folder and click into the bin folder you'll then see two files If you are using a Macintosh or a Linux Computer double click the file named `UMLDiagram` or
+9. Go into the unzipped folder and click into the bin folder you'll then see two files:
+    1. If you are using a Macintosh or a Linux Computer double click the file named `UMLDiagram`
-         If you are using a Windows Computer double click the file named `UMLDiagram.bat`
+    2. If you are using a Windows Computer double click the file named `UMLDiagram.bat`

-10. Have fun with the JAVAROO UML Editor :)
+11. Have fun with the JAVAROO UML Editor :)